 - Posters may be set up 30 minutes before the start of the session.

-- Presentations should be taken down within 30 minutes after the session ends.
+- Posters must be taken down within 30 minutes after the session ends.
 Display materials not removed following the conclusion of the session will be discarded.

 - If handouts are to be distributed, bring approximately 50 copies.

-- Bring business cards with you in case the viewer is interested in more information.
+- Bring business cards with you in case the viewer is interested in connecting with you after the meeting.

 Presenters can upload handouts in PowerPoint or PDF in the Speaker's Corner.
 Handouts will become a permanent part of the Online Program.

 Printed papers and materials for your presentation should be sent ahead to your hotel, addressed to your attention and labeled "Hold for Arrival" or brought with you.
 Do not send any materials directly to the convention center.